ErezSC42/bert_pos_analysis/README.md

 # Linguistic Information in Deep Language Models
 The purpose of this project is to explore the linguistic knowledge embedded in Neural Networks, specifically transformres. in this context, the basic linguistic unit is a word and it's part of speech (POS) label.
+For convenience the [pretrained transformer network by Devalin et al.](https://arxiv.org/abs/1810.04805) will be referred to as "Vanilla" BERT.

 ## Data
 The [Universal Dependencies](https://github.com/UniversalDependencies/UD_English-ParTUT) dataset was used. the data is split to 3 groups (train/dev/test) with 1780/156/153 sentences accordingly.
 As our aim is to study POS classification, all the words in every sentence can be used as data for the model.
 So, the actual dataset is composed of 43545/2723/3412 words with tagged POS